markmoxon/elite-a-source-code-bbc-micro/README.md

 * The released version from Angus Duggan's site

-* The patched release produced by the source disc (which was never released)
+* The version produced by the source disc (which was never released)

 By default the build process builds the released version, but you can build the other release as follows.

-### Building the patched source disc release
+### Building the source disc release

-You can build the patched source disc release by appending `release=source-disc` to the `make` command, like this on Windows:
+You can build the source disc release by appending `release=source-disc` to the `make` command, like this on Windows:

 ```
 make.bat build verify release=source-disc